sagemath/sagewiki_to_gh-2022-10-10/DanDrake/JustEnoughSageServer.md

 = Other Instructions =

 I recently set up a Sage server, and here are very rough notes of the commands that I used.
-I started with a fresh copy of Ubuntu 9.10 and Sage installed.
+I started with a fresh copy of Ubuntu 9.10, with a working Sage compiled from source (which means I had to install some extra packages so that Sage compiles and runs; see the Sage README).

 Install apache2 and enable the proxy modules
 {{{